ultraq/thymeleaf-testing-junit/README.md

 ### Extending `JUnitTestExecutorAll`

-Extending this class is the quickest way to get all your Thymeleaf test files executed with minimal configuration: just implement the required abstract method that returns a list of all the dialects you want your tests to use.
+Extending this class is the quickest way to get all your Thymeleaf test files executed with minimal configuration: implement the required abstract method that returns a list of all the dialects you want your tests to use.

 ```java
 public class MyDialectTestExecutor extends JUnitTestExecutorAll {